kaktussoft/ksToolkit/README.md

 ## function CreateOutput
 Documentation can be found on https://dev.to/ron_clarijs/create-data-reports-using-javascript-function-15dc
 ## function GroupBy
 Helper function for CrerateOutput.
-See CreateOutput documention.
+See CreateOutput documentation.
 ## function transferData
 See source code.
 It is self-explanatory.
 ## function processResponsePromise